juancgalvez/Arduino-esp8266-Software-UART/README.md

 # Arduino-esp8266-Software-UART
-This a wrapper to be able to use pleningerweb's esp8266-software-uart with Arduino.
+This a collections of wrapper functions to be able to use pleningerweb's esp8266-software-uart with Arduino.

 Currently doesn't support inverted serial data logic.